Frequently Asked Questions

 What is the format of the curriculum?

 Most of the didactic portion of the curriculum is offered in the classroom setting during the first year of training.
 Second year students have a few seminars in addition to clinical rotations during their second year of training.
-Courses are supported by online services (i.e. Canvas or Blackboard).
-One to two courses during the program are offered completely online.
+Courses are supported by online services (i.e. Canvas).
+A few courses during the program are offered completely online.

 Do you have to travel for clinical rotations (i.e., is a car/vehicle required of students)?

-No. All clinical rotations can be done on site at the UAB campus in Birmingham.
-Off-site locations are possible for student rotations.
-The UAB Genetic Counseling program has the ability to partner with non-UAB hospitals for student training.
-Affiliation agreements have been established between our program and other hospitals in Alabama, Tennessee, Mississippi, Florida, Louisiana, Texas, Indiana, Minnesota, Georgia, Ohio, Oregon, and Missouri.
+Some students will do all of their clinical rotations on site at the UAB campus in Birmingham.
+A few students will spend one semester of clinical training in Jackson, MS and a few students will spend their second year in Nashville, TN for their clinical training.
+These students will be doing their clinical training offsite and will join in virtually for the seminar classes that they take during their second year.
+Therefore, while travel is involved to these sites for some students – students are there for an entire semester or an entire year, so regular weekly travel is not required for any students and housing for these long-term placements is much easier than doing offsite rotations for a shorter period.
+Placement at these clinical training sites is agreed upon at admission to the program.
+There are other offsite locations possible as desired for student rotations.
+Affiliation agreements have been established between our program and other hospitals in Alabama, Tennessee, Mississippi, Florida, Louisiana, Texas, Indiana, Minnesota, Georgia, Ohio, Oregon, Missouri, Maryland, Illinois, South Carolina, North Carolina, and Australia.
 Others are possible, and we are open to working with students and the Accreditation Council for Genetic Counseling to identify additional sites for student training.
-Summer is the easiest time for student to travel and do an off-site rotation, but off-site rotations are available during the second school year as well.
+Summer is the easiest time for students to travel and do an off-site rotation, but off-site rotations are available during the second school year as well.

 How competitive is the application process for genetic counseling?